 If you have caring responsibilities

-You’re also entitled to take time off to care for a dependent.
+You’re entitled to take time off to care for a dependent.
 There are no rules around how much time you can take off and you should talk to your employers about your options.
 You might also be able to take time off as holiday leave.

 Learn more about time off to care for a dependant on the ACAS website